cubee-cb/linux-vr-compat/README.md

-Testing VR games with WiVRn and WlxOverlay-S.
+Testing VR games with WiVRn and WlxOverlay-S. See [linux-gaming-compat](https://github.com/cubee-cb/linux-gaming-compat) for non-VR titles.

 Subfolders include scripts or configs that I use.

 # Current variants